festvox/datasets-CMU_Wilderness/README.md

 help from a large number of CMU students.
 We also would like to thank various members of the CMU community, especially Florian Metze, for access to CPU resources to help calculate the alignments.
-This work was in part funded by the DARPA Lorelai Program.
+This work was in part funded by the DARPA Lorelei Program.